KhrystynaDubovyk/tmp/NNNN-Performance-testing.md

 ## Alternatives considered

-Alternative approaches are not considered
+Using of alternative approaches (JMeter, Tsung etc.) was not considered due to impossibility to adopt them for ATF